 Our organization is striving to be recognized as a Green Business by the City and County of San Francisco.
 In an effort to achieve this designation, we are implementing several resource conservation and pollution prevention practices required by the program.
-By participating in this program, we believe that we are doing our part in helping make San Francisco a more sustainable City.
+By participating in this program, we believe that we are doing our part in helping make San Francisco a more sustainable city.

 PS.
-You can find more information about the SF Green Business Program here: www.SFgreenbiz.org
+You can find more information about the SF Green Business Program here: www.sfgreenbusiness.org